Symposium Chairs

 Scope

-This Symposium aims to bring together state-of-the-art contributions that would address several challenges pertaining to leveraging the use of AI with Unmanned Autonomous Systems.
-The Symposium welcomes technical papers, in addition to papers reporting experimental prototypes and studies on the use of AI with Unmanned Autonomous Systems.
-Survey papers can also be accepted if they provide a comprehensive review and analysis of the state of the art.
+This Symposium aims to bring together state-of-the-art contributions that would address several challenges pertaining to leveraging the use of AI with UAS.
+The Symposium welcomes technical papers, in addition to papers reporting experimental prototypes and studies on the use of AI with UAS.

 Topics